rsheldiii/KeyV2/README.md

 If you're interested in this, it may help to read the [Technical Design of a keycap](https://github.com/rsheldiii/KeyV2/wiki/Technical-Design-of-a-Keycap) wiki page.

-Here's an example of tweaking the settings and code to make a 'stop sign' key profile:
+Here's an example of tweaking the settings and code to make a 'stoinstancep sign' key profile:

 In `key_shape()` in `shapes.scad`: